HaploidJS/haploidjs.github.io/docs/guide/sandbox/js-evalation.md

 ## Variable read and write

-After turning on the sandbox, the reading and writing of the Window attribute will be limited to the sandbox without spilling, including the following operations:
+When enabled sandbox, the reading and writing of the Window attribute will be limited to the sandbox without escaping, including the following operations:

 ```ts
 window.foo = 1;